 (i) Training in relevant substantive and procedural law, and law enforcement investigation powers, as well as in national and international regulations and in languages.

-4. States Parties shall endeavour to leverage the expertise of and cooperate closely with other States Parties, relevant non-governmental organizations, civil society organizations, academic institutions and the private sector, with a view to enhancing the effective implementation of this Convention.
+4. States Parties shall endeavour, subject to their domestic law, to leverage the expertise of and cooperate closely with other States Parties and relevant stakeholders, with a view to enhancing the effective implementation of this Convention.

 5. States Parties shall assist one another in planning and implementing research and training programmes designed to share expertise in the areas referred to in paragraph 3 of this article, and to that end shall also, when appropriate, use regional and international conferences and seminars to promote cooperation and to stimulate discussion on problems of mutual concern.

-6. States Parties shall consider assisting one another, upon request, in conducting evaluations, studies and research relating to the types, causes and effects of offences covered by this Convention committed in their respective territories, with a view to developing, with the participation of the competent authorities and relevant stakeholders, including civil society and the private sector, strategies and action plans to prevent and combat [cybercrime] [the use of information and communications technologies for criminal purposes].
+6. States Parties shall consider assisting one another, upon request, in conducting evaluations, studies and research relating to the types, causes and effects of offences covered by this Convention committed in their respective territories, with a view to developing, with the participation of the competent authorities and relevant stakeholders, strategies and action plans to prevent and combat [cybercrime] [the use of information and communications technologies for criminal purposes].

 7. States Parties shall promote training and technical assistance that facilitates timely extradition and mutual legal assistance.
 Such training and technical assistance may include language training, assistance with the drafting and handling of mutual legal assistance requests, and secondments and exchanges between personnel in central authorities or agencies with relevant responsibilities.

-8. States Parties are encouraged to strengthen, to the extent necessary, efforts to maximize the effectiveness of operational and training activities in international and regional organizations and in the framework of relevant bilateral and multilateral agreements or arrangements.
+8. States Parties are encouraged to strengthen, to the extent necessary, efforts to maximize the effectiveness of technical assistance and capacity-building in international and regional organizations and in the framework of relevant bilateral and multilateral agreements or arrangements.

 9. States Parties shall consider establishing voluntary mechanisms with a view to contributing financially to the efforts of developing countries to implement this Convention through technical assistance programmes and capacity-building projects.